 The scars that result from breast lift surgery are noticeable at first, but flatten out and fade over time.
 Nonetheless, they remain permanent and that is something patients should consider before surgery.
 There are other possible risks such as loss of nipple sensation.
 Dr. Pfeifer can discuss the risks, benefits, and cost of breast lift surgery in more specific terms during your consultation.

-To learn more about how breast lift surgery can restore a more youthful breast contour and shape, contact one of the New York plastic surgery offices of Tracy Pfeifer MD, on Park Avenue, in Great Neck, or in the Hamptons.
+To learn more about how breast lift surgery can restore a more youthful breast contour and shape, contact one of the New York offices of Tracy Pfeifer MD.